Gainful employment

-Broadly gainful employment refers to an employment situation where the employee receives steady work, payment from the employer and that allows for self-sufficiency.
+Broadly, gainful employment refers to an employment situation where the employee receives steady work, payment from the employer and that allows for self-sufficiency.

-In psychology, gainful employment is a positive psychology concept that explores the benefits of work and employment.
+In psychology, the term refers to a positive psychology concept that explores the benefits of work and employment.
 Second only to personal relationships, work is the most important determinant of quality of life.
 Over 7855 articles were published on job satisfaction between the years 1976 and 2000.

 Positive psychology's emphasis on gainful employment has increased the amount of recent publications on gainful employment and its impact on quality of life and illnesses like depression.
 Present measurements of employment emphasize decreasing the unemployment, as opposed to increasing gainful employment.
 Positive psychology argues that gainful employment is a necessary component of living a fulfilled life, noting its positive impact on identity, social support, purpose, and challenge.

 Components of gainful employment

 Gainful employment is characterized by the following nine components: